princepoirier/capstone-weather/module-e.md

       tbodyRange.classList.add(`active`)
       ```

+**Step 38: Adjust width of columns**<br />
-1. Adjust the width of the new columns to better accommodate the information, by writing a new rule in `style.css` that will select the first `th` of the `.ranges` table, giving it a `width: 30%`:
+Adjust the width of the new columns to better accommodate the information, by writing a new rule in `style.css` that will select the first `th` of the `.ranges` table, giving it a `width: 30%`:

    ```css
    .ranges th:nth-child(1) {